-According to the Pay or Play Management System, FY 2019 data indicated that more prime contractors and subcontractors chose to participate in the "play option" (providing insurance) of the program rather than the "pay option" (paying into the CRF).
+According to the Pay or Play Management System, FY 2020 data indicated that overall participants chose the "play" option (to provide insurance) rather than the "pay" option (to contribute to the CRF).
+Which is consistent with historical data trends.

 This data illustrates the impact of the program's efforts to promote a workforce that is offering healthcare options to reduce the number of uninsured citizens in the covered areas.